-As my buddy Grant Anderson and I say, time under tension (TUT) – is in our opinion – the secret sauce of strength.
+As our good friend and colleague Grant Anderson agrees with us, time under tension (TUT) is the secret sauce of strength.

 Find ways to increase the total time it takes to complete a lift and you’ll likely get stronger in the process.

-To achieve this with the tall sit, I’ll have my clients pause at this step, turn their head from side-to-side and take a few breaths in and out to make sure they truly own this position.
+To achieve this with the tall sit, we have clients pause at this step, turn their head from side-to-side and take a few breaths in and out to make sure they truly own this position.

-Additionally, I’ll have them flex and extend the foot of their extended leg while holding the tall sit.
+Additionally, we’ll have them flex and extend the foot of their extended leg while holding the tall sit.
 You wouldn’t think it, but you’ll notice increased hamstring tension when doing so.

-This gets back to my earlier point about the tall sit mimicking a single-leg deadlift.
+This gets back to our earlier point about the tall sit mimicking a single-leg deadlift.
 Use it as a means to increase your mobility while at the same time owning your tall sit.

 Optimizing The Getup: Tall Sit – Twist the Lid on a Jar of Pickles